synadia-io/control-plane/README.md

 Use Kubernetes Ingress?
 (No): y
 Ingress Hostname (control-plane.example.com):
 Ingress Class (nginx):
-Kubernetes Secret Name for TLS Certs (Optional):
+Kubernetes Secret Name for TLS Certs (Optional): syn-cp-tls Enable HTTPS?
-Enable HTTPS?
 (No):
 Encryption Key URL (Empty to generate local key):
 Would you like the Helm chart to manage NATS System Credentials?
 (Yes):